DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 also allows endpoints to negotiate the use of QUIC extensions, such as support for the DATAGRAM extension {{!I-D.pauly-quic-datagram}}.

+Clients MUST NOT attempt to "resume" MASQUE state similarly to how TLS sessions can be resumed.
+Every new QUIC or TLS connection requires fully authenticating the client and server.
+QUIC 0-RTT and TLS early data MUST NOT be used with MASQUE as they are not forward secure.

 # Mechanisms the Server Can Advertise to Authenticated Clients {#mechanisms}